photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

 ## For what reasons can files be stacked?

-1. Files sharing exactly the same file and folder name will always be stacked, for example `/2018/IMG_1234.jpg` and `/2018/IMG_1234.avi`
+1. Files that have exactly the same file and folder name are always stacked, for example `/2018/IMG_1234.jpg` and `/2018/IMG_1234.avi`
 2. Files with related, sequential names like `/2018/IMG_1234 (2).jpg` and `/2018/IMG_1234 (3).jpg` may be stacked as well (optional)
 3. Pictures were taken at the same GPS position and second (optional)
 4. Image metadata contains the same *Unique Image ID* or *XMP Instance ID* (optional)